 - Isotonic in the bag but hypotonic in the body after the cells consume the glucose

-- Should be used with caution for patients with hyperglycemia (e.g. diabetics)
+- Should be used with caution for clients with hyperglycemia (e.g. diabetics)

-- Should not be use in patients with high intracranial pressure (ICP)
+- Should not be use in clients with high intracranial pressure (ICP)

 - Normal saline (0.9% NS)